 Now, as an award-winning professional photographer himself, Dennis holds lectures about his work, judges formal photography competitions, and participates in various Fine Art Shows throughout the East Coast.
 He has been requested by the International Library of Photography to join their Advisory Board and Judges Panel, and been requested to speak as a guest teacher at New York City's School of Visual Arts, where he's shown slides of his work and taught outdoor photography techniques.

-He's held a private photo exhibit and slide show for the Boy Scouts of America on 'Wild Animals', where he spoke about safety in the outdoors, respect for our wildlife, and the importance of preserving our lands.
+He's held a private photo exhibit and slideshow for the Boy Scouts of America on 'Wild Animals', where he spoke about safety in the outdoors, respect for our wildlife, and the importance of preserving our lands.
 Dennis has also volunteered his time, talent and printwork to the American Red Cross Young Mothers Program, and the New Jersey Symphony Orchestra's Children's Enrichment Program.

 In 1999, Dennis applied his expertise in both wildlife and nature photography to photograph his dog Rachel, a retriever who he'd almost lost due to a rare bone deformity.
-Affected by the ordeal, he wanted to capture the glory of her spirit on film forever, and, once she recovered from surgery, this is exactly what he did.
+Affected by the ordeal, he wanted to capture the glory of her spirit on film forever, and once she recovered from surgery, this is exactly what he did.
 Using natural lighting in outdoor settings, he surprised everyone, including himself, with images that were distinctly more beautiful than anyone expected.

 Encouraged by the results, Dennis began photographing other dogs, all in natural environments.
-The combination of location, lighting, subject matter and skill produced powerful images, ones that evoked emotion as well as awe.
+The combination of location, lighting, subject matter, and skill produced powerful images, ones that evoked emotion as well as awe.
 The photographs Dennis created not only conveyed the personality of a particular dog, but captured the spirit of its breed as well.
 Dennis's unique images were well received, his talent in demand, and his calling clear.
 Dennis began to specialize in natural dog portrait work.

-this special dog, artist William R. Caso produced "Rachel Remembered", a painted portrait in oil.
+Sadly, Dennis lost Rachel to bone cancer a year later.
+Inspired by 'Portrait of a Woodsy Chessie', one of Dennis's original photographs of this special dog, artist William R. Caso produced "Rachel Remembered", a painted portrait in oil.
 Later that same year, an original dog portrait of Dennis's became the inspiration for Workin'; the official American Chesapeake Club Year 2000 National Specialty Print.
 The admiration of his unique dog photographic work by artists using other mediums only confirmed in his heart what Dennis was meant to do.

-has appeared as a guest speaker at the Ramapo Mountains Kennel Club, among other clubs for canine enthusiasts, where he's given slide presentations and instruction on "Photographing Dogs".
-Dennis has written numerous articles on photography and the art and technique of photographing dogs, some of which appear on this website.
+Dennis started by volunteering his time and talent to photograph Therapy Dogs for Delta Society Pet Partners.
+He then held Private Photo Sessions with dog owners and breeders and attended a variety of dog-related events as both a photographer and teacher.
+He has appeared as a guest speaker at the Ramapo Mountains Kennel Club, among other clubs for canine enthusiasts, where he's given presentations and instruction on "Photographing Dogs".
+Dennis has written numerous articles on photography and the art and technique of photographing dogs.

-is also printed in the book, as well as a variety of his extraordinary dog images.
+In 2002, Camino Books published Chesapeake Bay Retriever Champions, using Dennis Glennon's magnificent 'Sedge Huntress, Blue Water' photograph as it's cover image.
+The model was Rachel's sister, Silvercreek's I Dream of Jeannie.
+Dennis's instructional article "Capturing the Spirit of the Chesapeake Bay Retriever in Photographs" is also printed in the book, as well as a variety of his extraordinary dog images.
 All images in his formal collection can be found produced as prints for purchase on this website in the Image Gallery.

 Passionate about animals and nature, Dennis Glennon gives a portion of every print purchase to environmental and wildlife preservation causes, as well as to a variety of animal welfare and rescue organizations.
-Dennis also holds Ebay Charity Auctions offering specially formatted prints and donates all proceeds to the specific animal charities indicated.
+Dennis also holds Charity Auctions offering specially formatted prints and donates all proceeds to the specific animal charities indicated.
 In addition, Dennis donates his work to canine rescue groups for their fundraisers, and has volunteered to photograph rescued dogs in hopes of finding these precious pups happy, loving homes.

 Dennis Glennon is also a member of the following organizations: